-\paragraph{Long distance, $d=5r_c:$ weak coupling} When $d = 5r_c$, each cell induces a pericellular densification ring similar to the single-cell pattern, while the intercellular ECM remains predominantly in the undensified state with only minor localized densification, resulting in the formation of fewer and weaker intercellular tethers.
+When $d = 5r_c$, each cell induces a pericellular densification band similar to the single-cell pattern, while the intercellular ECM remains predominantly in the undensified state with only minor localized densification.
+The resulting tethers are therefore fewer and weaker.
 In this setting, morphology alone is not decisive.
-Whether the densified phase is reached is reflected by the minimum attained value of $J$ and by the near-boundary levels indicated by the color scale.
-In Fig.~\ref{fig:detF-2cells-eps0}, panels (a) to (c) show that the baselines reproduce two annulus-like structures, yet they plateau at substantially higher minima, with the color scale bottoming out around $J\gtrsim 0.6$ to $0.7$.
-This indicates that optimization fails to reach the neighborhood of the densified well ($J\approx J_\star$) near the cell boundaries, even though a ring is visible.
-In contrast, Bio-PINN in panel (d) drives $J$ toward the densified well, with values approaching $J\approx J_\star$ adjacent to each cell.
-The resulting annuli are contiguous and more azimuthally uniform, and far-field texturing is reduced.
-This behavior is consistent with delaying far-field participation and concentrating sampling near the advancing pericellular densification fronts, and it persists under representative variations of $P$ and network capacity (Extended Data Figs.~\ref{fig:ed-two-eps0-period}--\ref{fig:ed-two-eps0-width}).
+Whether the densified phase is reached is reflected by the minimum attained value of $J$ and by the near-boundary levels indicated by the colour scale.
+In Fig.~\ref{fig:detF-2cells-eps0}, panels (a) to (c) show that the baselines reproduce two pericellular low-$J$ bands, yet they plateau at substantially higher minima, with the colour scale bottoming out around $J\gtrsim 0.6$ and, in some cases, closer to $0.7$.
+Optimization therefore fails to reach the neighbourhood of the densified well ($J\approx J_\star$) near the cell boundaries, even though a band is visible.
+By contrast, Bio-PINN in panel (d) drives $J$ towards the densified well, with values approaching $J\approx J_\star$ adjacent to each cell.
+The resulting bands are contiguous and more azimuthally uniform, and spurious structure in the surrounding matrix is reduced.
+Qualitatively, this weak-coupling morphology matches the two motifs emphasized in the experimental panel of Fig.~\ref{fig:intro-exp-num}: a mechanically organized corridor in the intercellular region and a localized pericellular band on the outer flank.
+We regard this as qualitative agreement rather than one-to-one validation, since the acinus experiment is not a parameter-matched calibration case, but it supports the physical plausibility of the weak-coupling Bio-PINN pattern.
+This behaviour is consistent with delaying far-field participation and concentrating sampling near the advancing pericellular transition layers, and it persists under representative variations of $P$ and network capacity (Supplementary Figs.~\ref{fig:ed-two-eps0-period} to \ref{fig:ed-two-eps0-width}).